General Information

 kathy_hickey@redlands.edu

-Awards will be presented at the Saturday (November 19) and Sunday (November 20) Winners Concert in Munson Chapel at Azusa Pacific University.
+Awards will be presented at the Saturday (November 23) and Sunday (November 24) Winners Concerts in Munson Chapel at Azusa Pacific University.

-Voice Division IX — New York Concert — offers the winner a solo recital of the music of Liszt at the Liszt Institute in New York City on January 21, 2023.
+Voice Division IX — New York Concert — offers the winner a solo recital of the music of Liszt at the Liszt Institute in New York City (date TBA).
 Although the recital will require 50 minutes of music, only 20 minutes is required for the November competition.
 The judges will take into consideration not only the November performance but also the coherence of the complete proposed concert.

 Adjudicators